We love the ketogenic diet, but it isn’t magic.

 This is the most important carbohydrate for keto.

-Fiber is non-digestible, which is why you can consume pretty much any amount and not drop out of ketosis.
+Fiber is non-digestible, so you can consume almost any amount and not drop out of ketosis.

 The fact that you can’t digest fiber is also the source of its metabolic and digestive benefits.

 First, it’s a way of regulating the speed at which your body absorbs other foods.